Loren Smith, Electric Utility Director

 With the implementation of DA, staff expects to improve reliability, service quality, and operational efficiency.

 Aug.
-10, 2017: The first set of DA technologies are being installed at our warehouse to allow for automated switching to provide a backup power source to the water treatment plant and the airport––which also includes many residential customers.
-This is expected to be completed by November 2017.
+10, 2017: The first set of DA technologies has been installed and is being tested to allow for automated switching to provide a backup power source to the water treatment plant and the airport––which also includes many residential customers.

 X.XX.XX | SUA-XX-XX | Recommendation of Bid